adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 Once you select your language and the wiki's language, the next page should tell you a bit about your installation.
 If it says you can install MediaWiki, then you can go ahead and continue.

 On the next page, it will ask you some information about your database.
-Enter the information as you've set it up; if you've followed this guide, you just need to enter `mediawiki` into the "Database name" box.
+Enter the information as you've set it up; if you've followed this guide, you just need to enter `main` into the "Database name" box.
 In addition, you'll need to enter the database username and password for the database user we created earlier.
 Following this guide, that would be `sysadmin` and whatever password you selected for the database user.

 Continue onto the next page and select the option to use the same account as installation for web access.
 Continuing to the next page again, you'll need to enter the name of the wiki, as well as create your MediaWiki administrator account.
 Keep in mind this administrator account is different from all of the other ones, and is used by you to do administrative tasks on the wiki.